NON-RESIDENT TITLE INSURANCE AGENCY REQUIREMENTS

 - The easiest way to apply for your individual license is online at the testing location.
 It is strongly recommended that you bring a credit card with you (Visa, MasterCard or American Express) since you will be able to apply for your license at the testing center through Sircon once you pass your exam.

 - Once you have passed your exam, (Exam Information) you are now eligible to apply for your producer license.
 You need to apply electronically through Sircon at https://www.sircon.com/pennsylvania/index.jsp as the Insurance Department no longer accepts paper applications.
 You will be given the opportunity to submit an electronic application at the testing center.
-During the electronic application process, you will also pay the fingerprinting fee which will enable you to submit your fingerprints before leaving the exam testing center.
 Click here for fee information.

 In order to become a title agent in the Commonwealth of Pennsylvania, you need to take an exam and score a 70% or higher.
 The examination contains 60 questions and is limited to one hour.
 Please use the link below for information regarding the licensing process, exam locations, content outlines, fingerprinting requirements, etc.

 There are two